-During a meeting of the committee, held on March 28, 1939, Mr. Paine 61 pointed out that-
+During a meeting of the committee, held on March 28, 1939.
+Mr. Paine61 pointed out that-

-We have \ \ \ scouted the possibility of an innocent infringement clause, but as yet have been unable to come to any agreement as to that \ \ \ .
-The broadcast interests are going to take up the proposals with their principals, and Mr. Sargoy was going to discuss it with the motion picture people \ \ \ .
+We have scouted the possibility of an innocent infringement clause, but as yet have been unable to come to any agreement as to that .
+The broadcast interests are going to take up the proposals with their principals, and Mr. Sargoy was going to discuss it with the motion picture people .

-The next following draft bill 62 contained no limitation on the remedy of injunction.
-63 Apparently, there was no further discussion of the problem by the committee.
+The next following draft bill 62 contained no limitation on the remedy of injunction.63 Apparently, there was no further discussion of the problem by the committee.

 Thus, after limitations on the remedy of injunction had been included in a number of revision bills over a period of nearly 15 years, the question must have been dropped, for the later Shotwell draft bills and the Thomas bill contained no limitation on this remedy.
-It is not apparent from the transcript of the committee discussions whether the reason for this omission was that the interests concerned were "unable to come to any agreement as to that" 64 or whether a limitation on the remedy of injunction was considered unnecessary because the courts could be expected to exercise their injunctive power in a judicious manner.
-This question remains open for further consideration.
+It is not apparent from the transcript of the committee discussions whether the reason for this omission was that the interests concerned

-Proposed amendment to sec.
+80 Proposed amendment to sec.
 25(a), draft bill of November 1938.

-Proposed amendment to sec.
-23(8), that this is revenue.
-ASCAP representative.
-Presumably of Apr.
+60 Proposed amendment to set, sig), that bin of revenues 1.00.
+61 ASCAP representative.
+62 Presumably of Apr.
 15, 1939.
-Nor did subsequent draft bills contain such a limitation.
+63 Nor did subsequent draft bills contain such a limitation.
 For instance, the draft bill of June 14, 1939, contained a marginal note that the provision on injunction was the same as sec.
 25 (a) of the act of 1909 (now sec.
 101 (a), title 17, U.S.C.).
 So did the following draft bills.